Stryker Hip Replacement Lawsuits

 Tritanium Acetabular Shell Lawsuits

-The devices, which are designed to replace a person’s hip socket, are supposed to fuse to your own bones by encouraging bone growth, but they don’t always work.
+The devices, which are designed to replace a person’s hip socket, are supposed to fuse to bones by encouraging bone growth, but they don’t always work.
 Sometimes the hip implants loosen shortly after surgery, causing pain that can only be fixed through more surgery.

+If you’ve had a Tritanium hip device implanted within the past five years and are experiencing pain or have been told you need revision surgery, you may want to speak with a Stryker hip lawyer.
 A hip replacement should last decades — not months — and revision surgeries are expensive and painful.
 You may be entitled to compensation for your medical bills, pain and suffering and other expenses.

 LFIT V40 Femoral Head Settlement

-Stryker and lawyers for plaintiffs suing the company over its LFIT V40 Femoral Head announced an initial settlement agreement on November 2, 2018.
-As of October 2022, there were still 581 lawsuits pending in the mass litigation in a Minnesota federal court.
+Stryker and lawyers for plaintiffs suing the company over its LFIT V40 Femoral Head announced an initial settlement agreement on Nov.
+2, 2018.
+Federal court documents confirm that the agreement would include lawsuits combined in a New Jersey multicounty litigation.
+Terms of the settlement were confidential as both sides finalized the agreement.
+As of March 2023, there were still 273 lawsuits pending in mass litigation in a Massachusetts federal court.

 $2 Billion Rejuvenate and ABG II Settlement

 In 2014, Stryker agreed to pay $1.43 billion to settle thousands of hip replacement lawsuits.
-It extended the settlement to more patients in 2016, raising the total settlement amounts to between $2 billion and $2.2 billion.
+It extended the settlement to more patients in 2016, raising the total settlement amount to between $2 billion and $2.2 billion.
 The average amount paid for each problematic hip implant was $600,000.

 Under the settlement, the deadline to file a lawsuit over those hip replacements was March 2017.
 Stryker expected all settlement payments to be delivered by the end of 2017.
+But as of March 2023, there were still 71 lawsuits pending in a Minnesota federal court as part of the Rejuvenate and ABG II multidistrict litigation.

-Stryker had recalled nearly 44,000 Rejuvenate and 9,000 ABG II implants in April 2012.
+Stryker recalled nearly 44,000 Rejuvenate and 9,000 ABG II implants in April 2012.
 The company sent out an Urgent Field Safety Notice that warned “fretting and/or corrosion” could lead to “metallosis, necrosis, and/or pain” for people implanted with the devices.

 -